cashapp/redwood/samples/emoji-search/README.md

 ```

 Then build and run the app.
 The shared Kotlin code will be built automatically as part of building the iOS app, and also rebuilt as needed.
+NB: To see local changes to the shared Kotlin code reflected in the iOS app, be sure to fully re-build the project (i.e. using ⌘R, not ⌃⌘R).

 The app pulls the JavaScript from the presenters server and requires it to be running in order to work.